 UPDATE (Dec.
 23/11): I just took a closer look at the dead bees.
 About 90% of them are drones.
 The foundationless hive always had a large number of drones and not all of them were booted outside in the fall.
 This must be the last of them.

 November 2018 Introduction: This is how I used to wrap my hives.
-Today when I wrap them, it’s pretty much the same deal except I use 6mm (quarter-inch) mesh on the bottom entrances to keep shrews out, and I don’t fold any the of wrap inside the hive because I noticed it holds moisture inside the hive.
+Today when I wrap them, it’s pretty much the same deal except I use 6mm (quarter-inch) mesh on the bottom entrances, and then later the top entrance, to keep shrews out, and I don’t fold any the of wrap inside the hive because I noticed it holds moisture inside the hive.

 Here’s the low down on exactly how I wrapped and prepared each of our four-month-old double-deep Langstroth hives for winter: